smallhelm/json-log/README.md

 #### 1 - `error`

-Something really went wrong, the system is likely unstable, and staff should be alerted to take action ASAP.
-A stable system will not emit error logs, but when you do seem them you take them seriously and fix the problem so that condition is gracefully handled in the future.
-Don’t be shy, you should use `log.error` statements generously.
+The system is unstable and staff should be alerted to take action.
+A stable system will not emit error logs.
+This way you take `error` seriously and fix the problem so that condition is gracefully handled in the future.
+Don't be shy, you should use `log.error` statements generously.
 But they should only be called when there is an actual error that requires your attention.

 Examples: